 The purpose of this function is to encrypt host passwords which later will be used by NetEx/eFT to establish host connections.
 This approach eliminates the security risk of having readable (clear-text) passwords stored in files.
-For additional usage information, please refer to "ENCRYPT Alias Command" page 150.
+For additional usage information, please refer to "ENCRYPT Alias Command" page 156.

-encrypt (password, [username]) Where: password Specifies the password you want to encrypt.
-The encrypted form of this password is returned
+'''

+encrypt(password, [username])

+'''

+password

-- password Specifies the password you want to encrypt.
+Specifies the password you want to encrypt.
 The encrypted form of this password is returned by the ENCRYPT string function.
+The encrypted form can be stored in script files containing NetEx/eFT CONNECT commands.

+username

-The encrypted form can be stored in script files containing NetEx/eFT CONNECT commands. - username Optionally specifies the username associated with the local NetEx/eFT process that will issue the CONNECT command.
+Optionally specifies the username associated with the local NetEx/eFT process that will issue the CONNECT command.
 This username is used as a secondary encryption key for the specified password.
 When NetEx/eFT is later run it queries the operating system for the username running the current process.
 NetEx/eFT then uses this username as one of its keys in decrypting the password.
 A value of '' (single asterisk) tells the NetEx/eFT ENCRYPT function to use the current username running the NetEx/eFT process as the secondary key.
 Note that the effective username is used on UNIX.
 You must be running as the same user which will later run NetEx/eFT to issue the CONNECT command.